ejplatform/django-boogie/docs/stack.rst

 Boogie introduces an opinionated selection of apps and configurations for a more or less generic "good practices" web application.
-While we don't pretend that a one-size-fits-all approach will be the best solution for everyone, we believe that our proposed solution is good for the majority of cases.
+While we don't pretend that a one-size-fits-all approach will be the best solution for everyone, we believe that our proposed solution is good or can be easily adapted for the majority of cases.

 We assume a web application with the following broad features: